 LS Article 5.9 requires the employer to provide workers with insurance against accidents at employer’s expense.
 This obligation applies only to workers who are employed in heavy, hazardous and dangerous works, as pre-defined by bylaw issued by the Minister of MoILHSA.
 The provision does not specify the instances as to accidents, fatalities, disabilities or injuries and is limited to accidents only.
 Accident is defined as an accident which took place during the working process or in connection to the working processes and which resulted in a health injury to the worker or a third person, limitation or loss of work ability, fatality case or declaration that the worker or other persons are missing.
 The employee is entitled to compensation for the damage as a result of the accident at a workplace, including professional injury.
 (LS Article 10.1.e)

-However, the employer is exempted from liability, if the accident at the workplace was caused by circumstances which could not have been considered in advance or if it was beyond the control of the employer, or because of the predictable circumstances, which could not be prevented despite employer’s attempts (LS Article 5.13).
-The law is not explicit if in this case the insurance would still pay damages.
+However, the employer is exempted from liability, if the accident at the workplace was caused by circumstances which could not have been considered in advance or if it was beyond the control of the employer, or because of the predictable circumstances, which could not be prevented despite employer’s attempts (LS Article 5.13